skyformat99/Hermes/DESIGN.md

   udp_client->run();

   // Following the same idea you have the possibility to set a disconnection handler.
-  // It works as the connection handler and you also have to set it before call
+  // It works like the connection handler and you also have to set it before call
   // the disconnection of your client.
   // NOTE: In case of error, the disconnect method is called before throwing the error
   //       so the handler too if you had set one.